grafana/adaptive-metrics-autoapply/README.md

 ## Control your recommendations

-To control your recommendations, exemptions resources can be added to the `main.tf` file.
-See [grafana-adaptive-metrics_exemption (Resource)](https://registry.terraform.io/providers/grafana/grafana-adaptive-metrics/latest/docs) for more information.
+You can add exemptions resources to the `main.tf` file to control your recommendations.
+Refer to [grafana-adaptive-metrics_exemption (Resource)](https://registry.terraform.io/providers/grafana/grafana-adaptive-metrics/latest/docs) for more information.

-The new Terraform will be automatically applied when the changes are pushed to `main`.
+Pushing changes to the `main` branch automatically applies the new Terraform settings.

 ## See also